antiAIbyTsinghua/antiAI/README.md

 # antiAI
-protect images/audios/vidoes from AI recognition by multiple algorithms
+antiAI can be used to protect images/audios/vidoes from AI recognition by multiple algorithms.
+It only supports fawkes for now and will support more algorithms soon.

 # requirements
 opencv-python>=4.6.0.66